watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 First, you need to implement your space configuration page for your App.
 Read the [Client Action Handler Callback API](./V1_AppActionCallback.md) for more information.
 Then follow the instructions above to add your Client Action Handler URL.
+Also, you will need to use the [Get Action Context API](./V1_GetActionContext.md) to determine the context information that was passed via the [Client Action Handler Callback API](./V1_AppActionCallback.md) call.

 ### Configuring your app for a team